localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 {{< img-simple src="persistence-state-cloud-pods.png" alt="LocalStack Persistence vs Cloud Pods">}}

-Using Cloud Pods, we were able to cut down the total infrastructure deployment time from a minute to less than 10 seconds, both locally and in our CI pipelines.
+Using Cloud Pods, we were able to cut down the total infrastructure deployment time **from a minute to less than 10 seconds**, both locally and in our CI pipelines.
 To maintain an up-to-date version of the Cloud Pod, we have a GitHub action which creates a pod with the latest infrastructure, that’s triggered on each merge to the `main` branch.
 We then use that pod in combination with our [auto-loading Cloud Pods](https://docs.localstack.cloud/user-guide/state-management/cloud-pods/#environmental-variables) feature, which allows us to load cloud pods on the start-up of LocalStack automatically.

 ```yaml
 AUTO_LOAD_POD=localstack-backend-pod